 Finding the graves of your ancestors could not be easier with this website.
 As soon as you arrive at the site you are greeted by a simple to understand search box where you can fill in details.

-Obviously the more information that you enter then the more refined your results will be.
+The more information that you enter then the more refined your results will be.
 And that means more chance of finding your ancestor.

 Entering the Last Name of your ancestor is required, and you should at least enter a First Name, as well as possibly a Middle Name.